Nayankumar-acharya/nayana-demo/README.md

 # nayana-demo
-this is my first git repository
+this is my first git repository (Author nayan)